 Easter Island, Chile

-The giant stone monoliths of Easter Island have fascinated and puzzled Westerners since the Dutch seaman Roggeven first made landfall there on Easter Sunday, 1722.
-And the mystery of Easter Island's first settlers remains just that—a mystery.
-Most anthropologists believe the island was settled as part of the great wave of Polynesian emigration, since the first inhabitants arrived in 400-700 BC.
+The monoliths of Easter Island have fascinated and puzzled Westerners since the Dutch seaman Roggeven made landfall there on Easter Sunday, 1722.
+The mystery of Easter Island's first settlers remains just that - a mystery.
+Today, most anthropologists believe the island was settled as part of the great wave of Polynesian emigration.
+(The oldest of the Moai, as the great monoliths are called, date to 700 A.D.)
+The society that produced the Moai flourished during the 16th and 17th centuries, but population growth, deforestation and food shortages led to its collapse.
+Today some 3,400 souls inhabit this 64-square-mile island, which lies some 2,200 miles equidistant from Tahiti and South America.